 Mamata pays homage to Birsa Munda on his death anniversary

-Kolkata: West Bengal Chief Minister Mamata Banerjee on Sunday paid tribute to tribal icon Birsa Munda on his death anniversary, asserting that his fearless patriotism is an inspiration for all.
+Kolkata: Chief Minister Mamata Banerjee on Sunday paid tribute to tribal icon Birsa Munda on his death anniversary, asserting that his fearless patriotism is an inspiration for all.

-Birsa Muda died in the Old Central Jail in Ranchi on June 9, 1900.

 His birth anniversary is celebrated across the country as the Janjatiya Gaurav Diwas.
 Birsa Munda was born on November 15, 1875.